awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

    1. Expand **Link to VPC \(ClassicLink\)** and choose a VPC from **Link to VPC**\.
 The console displays only VPCs with ClassicLink enabled\.

 1. Complete the rest of the steps in the wizard to launch your instance\.
-For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.

 ### Viewing your ClassicLink\-enabled VPCs and linked instances<a name="classiclink-describe-vpcs-instances"></a>